matthewrossi/seapp/app/ShowcaseApp/README.md

 Exploiting this components diversity with SEApp, we can compartimentalize components and control their access to the app internal storage.

-As a demostration we implemented an activity vulnerable to path traversal.
+As a demonstration we implemented an activity vulnerable to path traversal.
 The activity is quite straightforward, it displays the content of the file given its relative path through an intent.
 While this may not be exploitable when the intent is given by trusted components within the same app, the